FarmDrop/indentation-parser/README.md

 end
 ```

-Then you read your special syntax from a file, parse it and celebrate:
+Then you read your special syntax from a file and parse it:

 ```ruby
 source = IO.read("path/to/file")